Install Python packages with pip¶

 Despite pip’s big advantages, there are two significant issues to be aware of.
 The first is that pip doesn’t come with Python, which means using a less easy way to install pip itself (see Bootstrapping pip).
 The second is that pip can’t install every possible thing (see What pip can’t install).
 These issues shouldn’t be enough to make a beginner to Python avoid adopting pip as the default way to install and uninstall packages, because mitigating them is almost always easy in practice; rare corner cases and universal limitations of all Python-based installers cannot justify struggling with bad or nonexistent package management on a daily basis.

-Bootstrapping pip
+Bootstrapping pip¶

 Unfortunately, Python doesn’t come with pip.
 (Sometime in the future, for Python3.4+, this should be fixed by PEP 453.)
 For now, we have to install pip by some less convenient method than using pip.
 Once you see how to do it, though, it’s not so bad.

-1. Sometimes your OS ships with pip installed, or someone already did it.
+Sometimes your OS ships with pip installed, or someone already did it.
 Then you’re already done.
-To see if this is the case, try just running pip from a terminal or command line.
-If it’s not there, no harm, it was worth a try.
+To see if this is the case, try just running

-Using this option usually means you aren’t getting the latest version of pip, but rather whatever version your OS deemed stable; you would probably already know if this was something that should matter to you.
+).
+Install one of these in the way you’re used to, and you are typically done.Using this option usually means you aren’t getting the latest version of pip, but rather whatever version your OS deemed stable; you would probably already know if this was something that should matter to you.

 On Windows, try running the Windows installer for setuptools and then the Windows installer for pip.
 Or try installing both using pip-Win.